-Senate member information includes senator contact information, district order and leadership lists, mailing labels and more.
+Senate member information includes senator contact information, district order and leadership lists, mailing labels, an ASCII Delimited Text File (which can open as an excel spreadsheet) of contact information, and more.

 Yes.
 Members of the general public are encouraged to testify before committees, though testimony may need to be arranged with committee staff prior to a scheduled hearing.
 Committees primarily focus hearings on particular bills, though occasionally they discuss issues of broad interest within the committee's jurisdiction.
 It's best not to come to testify at a committee hearing without first contacting the committee staff or your representative.
 Call House Public Information Services at 651-296-2146 or Senate Information 651-296-0504 to find the phone numbers for committee staff or to receive a standing committee schedule.

 Here are 10 suggestions to make it easier to get involved:

 Special needs accommodations such as sign language interpreters or large print materials can be arranged with advance notice.
 See Special Needs Access for details.

 House Public Information Services has created a series of short videos about testifying before a committee.

 The Legislative Publications web page links to free publications providing session information, mailing lists, fiscal information, reports, and Revisor's manuals and guides.